MartheAudrey/recipe_page/README.md

 ### What I learned

-1. An <h1> element that is a descendant of either <articlce>, <aside>, <nav> or <section> element, has a font size set to a default of 1.17em by the user agent stylesheet of Chrome's webkit.
-I had to specify the size of the <h1> element in my custom stylesheet.
+1. An h1 element that is a descendant of either article, aside, nav or section element,has a font size set to a default of 1.17em by the user agent stylesheet of Chrome's webkit.
+I had to specify the size of the h1 element in my custom stylesheet.

     ```css
     .title-description-container h1{